mearleycf/react-todo/human-to-ai-knowledge-transfer.md

 - Use JSON when:

-  - The data needs to be processed by the factory system
+  - The data needs to be processed by the system
   - The content is highly structured
   - The data needs to be validated against a schema
   - The file is primarily for system/AI consumption